Levinus Warner: Legatum Warnerianum to Leiden

-Under the terms of his will his entire collection, which came to be known as the Legatum Warnerianum, was left to Leiden University.
+Under the terms of his will his entire collection, which came to be known as the Legatum Warnerianum, was left to Leiden University Library.
 Several copies of his will are preserved in the National Archives in The Hague (Archive inventory 1.01.02, file no. 6910).
 The first consignment arrived in Leiden in December 1668; other shipments followed until 1674.

 The first inventory was drawn up in 1668 by the Danish orientalist Theodorus Petraeus from Flensburg, which was later expanded by the Armenian copyist Shahin Qandi.
 Their work has not been preserved in the original form, but it was subsequently used by the German student N. Boots or Bootz, whose description of the Warner Legacy takes up a large part of the 1674 catalogue of the Leiden University Library (Spanheim 1674, pp. 316ff).

 In 1729 the title of Interpres Legati Warneriani was created by the governors of Leiden University to ensure the continuity of the collection by conservation, cataloguing and the production of scholarly editions.
 The title was first conferred on Albert Schultens (1686-1750), professor of Oriental languages at Leiden.